danielearwicker/immuto/docs-src/getting_started/what_just_happened.md

 # What just happened?

+We just achieved declarative two-way binding with Redux.
+No imperative code was required, just pure declarations.
+How is this possible?

-Immutable data is hard to modify (by design).
+Immutable data is intentionally hard to modify.
 We are forced to clone the whole data structure just to change one tiny piece.
 What we need is that one weird trick *(doctors hate her!)* known as a cursor.

 A **cursor** represents a single location in the data structure, and when you pass it a new value for that location, it takes care of cloning the rest of the structure around it.